Transport and Driving in Turkey

 Air travel in Turkey

 Turkey’s main airports include Atatürk International Airport, located outside of Istanbul, and Ankara Esenboğa, which is just outside of the capital.
-There are daily domestic flights to and from a number of destinations across Turkey, with the national carrier, Turkish Airlines, as well as a number of smaller carriers offering flights in the country.
+There are daily domestic flights to and from many destinations across Turkey.
+The national carrier, Turkish Airlines, is the most popular.
+However, there are several smaller carriers offering flights to various destinations in the country.